-A: You do not need to have an MTA to import manure.
+A: You do not need to have an MTA to import manure, though you should still track the quantity and type of manure in your records for your nutrient budget.
 It is the exporters responsibility to have the MTA in place with you.
 You should know that if the field you are applying manure to is located next to an area that qualifies as a critical area as specified in the Whatcom County Critical Areas Ordinance, you DO need to have a NMP for that field.
 If you do not have an NMP, you need to adhere to the 100 foot setback distance from all critical areas as outlined in the CAO.
-If you are applying the manure to a field that has no adjacent streams or ditches, does not slope to a wetland or other critical area, and is not in a critical aquifer recharge area, you do not.
+If you are applying the manure to a field that has no adjacent streams or ditches, does not slope to a wetland or other critical area, and is not in a critical aquifer recharge area, you do not need an MTA.

 Q: Do I need to have an MTA if I am exporting a small amount of manure?